ttrefoni/DPHPT/README.md

 This process is intended to leverage multiple large Linux instances to run dozens of computationally expensive tunes simultaneously.

 #### Create a shared, mounted folder so that all Linux machines:
 If you have multiple instances where you want to run experiments, all machines need to be able to read the necessary Python scripts and maintain a database of tuning results.
 There are multiple ways to do this, but one popular solution is to use Samba.
 A basic tutorial is included below, but more information is available at [Samba Wiki](https://wiki.samba.org/index.php/Main_Page).
+If you plan to only use one machine, this step is not neccessary.

 For each Linux instance: